syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 # PulsingTile

- The PulsingTile control allows to create a tile similar to music and video hubtile in Windows Phone.
-The content zooms in/out randomly with random movement in the X-axis and Y- axis.
+ The PulsingTile control allows to create a tile similar to music and video tiles in Windows Phone.
+The content zooms in/out randomly with random movement along the X-axis and Y- axis.
 This section explains about the features of PulsingTile.

 ## Setting Header content